 To help maintain a healthy environment, we are requiring all patients and visitors to wear a face covering or mask at all times within Penn Presbyterian Medical Center.
 We ask that you bring your own face covering or mask to wear.
 If you do not have a face covering, we will provide one.

-In addition to covering your face, you should practice social distancing and try to restrict your mobility as much as possible.
+In addition to covering your face, you should practice social distancing and restrict your mobility within the hospital as much as possible.
 When offered, please follow defined pathways for movement within Penn Presbyterian Medical Center.

 Movement of Visitors